Skip to main content

 LogicalDOC allows you to add calendar events, the calendar is a useful tool to coordinate activities among your colleagues.

-Each event in the calendar may be associated to one or more documents so select some documents and click on the tool bar icon New calendar event
+Each event in the calendar may be associated to one or more documents, so select some documents and click on the toolbar icon New calendar event

 This will open the event's detail window: